 3. Project execution

 Now the project truly begins in earnest.
-If the planning stage has been completed well, a PM will be able to implement their plan methodically and effectively.
-And while the core of the execution phase concerns putting this plan into action, there are a number of actions needed to keep it running smoothly.
+If the planning stage has been completed well, a project manager will be able to implement their plan methodically and effectively.
+And while the core of the execution construction phase concerns putting this plan into action, there are a number of actions needed to keep it running smoothly.

-A ‘kick-off’ meeting is the essential first step, during which a PM will assign the responsibilities set out in the planning phase to the relevant team members and inform them of the project deliverables - the crucial activities for every stage of the project.
+A ‘kick-off’ meeting is the essential first step, during which a project manager will assign the responsibilities set out in the planning phase to the relevant construction team members and inform them of the project deliverables - the crucial activities for every stage of the project.

-Getting the project team pulling in the same direction is a major part of the PM’s job at the execution stage, but they are also responsible for managing every aspect of construction.
+Getting the project team on the same page is a major part of the project manager’s job at the execution stage, but they are also responsible for managing every aspect of construction.
 They must:

 - Closely manage budgets and resources